Skip to main content

 A summary of the latest briefing from the National Weather Service (NWS) Wilmington is below.

-A Winter Storm Watch remains in effect for the entire area.
-There is high confidence in extreme cold air for the area this weekend, creating significant, rare wind chills.
+The Winter Storm Warning remains in effect through Sunday afternoon.
+A Cold Weather Advisory is in effect for inland counties through this evening.
+An Extreme Cold Warning is in effect tonight through Sunday morning.
+A Gale Warning is in effect through 7 p.m.
+Sunday.
+Snow amounts have been adjusted but are still in line for 4-8” across the area.
+There will be extremely cold air for the area this weekend, creating dangerous wind chills.
 There is high confidence in hazardous winds and seas for the coastal waters over the weekend, creating dangerous conditions for mariners.
-There is increasing confidence for significant snow and associated impacts.

 See the Latest NWS Briefing